viam-modules/odrive/README.md

 ## Next Steps

 - To test your ODrive motor, go to the [**Control** tab](https://docs.viam.com/fleet/machines/#control).
-- To write code against your ODrive motor, use one of the [available SDKs](https://docs.viam.com/build/program/).
+- To write code to control your ODrive motor, use one of the [available SDKs](https://docs.viam.com/build/program/).
 - To view examples using a motor component, explore [these tutorials](https://docs.viam.com/tutorials/).

 ## Troubleshooting